rails/rails/guides/source/security.md

 The worms exploits a hole in Yahoo's HTML/JavaScript filter, which usually filters all target and onload attributes from tags (because there can be JavaScript).
 The filter is applied only once, however, so the onload attribute with the worm code stays in place.
 This is a good example why blacklist filters are never complete and why it is hard to allow HTML/JavaScript in a web application.

 Another proof-of-concept webmail worm is Nduja, a cross-domain worm for four Italian webmail services.
-Find more details on "Rosario Valotta's paper":http://www.xssed.com/article/9/Paper_A_PoC_of_a_cross_webmail_worm_XWW_called_Njuda_connection/.
+Find more details on [Rosario Valotta's paper](http://www.xssed.com/article/9/Paper_A_PoC_of_a_cross_webmail_worm_XWW_called_Njuda_connection/).
 Both webmail worms have the goal to harvest email addresses, something a criminal hacker could make money with.

-In December 2006, 34,000 actual user names and passwords were stolen in a "MySpace phishing attack":http://news.netcraft.com/archives/2006/10/27/myspace_accounts_compromised_by_phishers.html.
+In December 2006, 34,000 actual user names and passwords were stolen in a [MySpace phishing attack](http://news.netcraft.com/archives/2006/10/27/myspace_accounts_compromised_by_phishers.html).
 The idea of the attack was to create a profile page named “login_home_index_html”, so the URL looked very convincing.
 Specially-crafted HTML and CSS was used to hide the genuine MySpace content from the page and instead display its own login form.

 The MySpace Samy worm will be discussed in the CSS Injection section.